pseale/hot-takes-blog/content/posts/expert-wsl.md

 - what WSL is, and how to install it
 - astonishingly useful WSL tips
 - ugly network troubleshooting
 - boring, specialized topics that target 1% of you.
-99% of you will experience total boredom, but the remaining 1% will weep for joy
+99% of you will be totally bored, but the remaining 1% will weep for joy

 ### What is WSL, and how is it useful?